Non-Molestation Orders

 If you are suffering as a result of abusive behaviour or violence from a partner or ex-partner then you may be able to seek a court remedy called a non-molestation order to prohibit further abuse.

 A non-molestation order is designed to protect you from further harm.
-This type of order is what is known as an ‘injunction’.
+This type of order is known as an ‘injunction’.
 Injunctions are prohibitive, meaning they seek to stop someone from doing something.
 If you make the application to the court for this type of order, the abusive person will be referred to as the ‘respondent’ for court purposes.

 The non-molestation order can require the other person not to intimidate, pester or harass you, or encourage anyone else to.
 The order can require them to stop communicating with you, including through social media.
 It can require them to stop coming within a certain distance of where you live and sometimes where you work.
 If you still live with the person from whom you need protection, or they have a right to enter your home, see our page on occupation orders.